department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/mhv-notification-preferences-migration/product/migration-planning.md

 - We could retire all MHV preferences on MHV at once.
 - There would be no conflict between the VA Profile and MHV backends, as they would not be supporting preferences at the same time.
-- Little to no extra work for MHV.
+- No extra development for MHV over other approaches.
 - We could actually retire the entire MHV profile at this point if we wanted, since the VA.gov profile only needs the MHV preferences in order to have feature parity.

 #### Cons